kurtulusocL/somebackend_eTrade/README.md

 # somebackend_eTrade

+--- It was one case for solve to some issues.
+One of purpose was code to api layer without change to entity layer. you need use automapper for this.
+Also
---- you can type to read and write services in business layer to data access layer.
+--- Type to read and write services in business layer to data access layer.
---- i started that way then i did not change it.
-Use them in the data access and code only part of services in the business.
+--- Use them in the data access and code only part of services in the business.